apache/openwhisk/README.md

   vagrant reload
   ```

 Login to the virtual machine either using the VirtualBox terminal or with `vagrant ssh`.
 The login username is `vagrant` and the password is `vagrant`.
+You can now [build](#build-and-deploy-openwhisk) OpenWhisk in your Vagrant machine.

 **Tip:** The Vagrant file is configured to allocate a virtual machine with a recommended 4GB of RAM.

-#### Alternate instructions for Mac users
+#### Alternate instructions for Mac developers

 Mac users can clone, build and deploy OpenWhisk either with a Vagrant or Docker machine.
 The following detail how to install OpenWhisk with Vagrant using a shared filesystem so that you can develop OpenWhisk natively on the Mac but deploy it inside a virtual machine.